 I mean, in relation to my business.
 I want to be able to do it all and have all the answers.
 So when I don’t, I get down on myself.
 Sometimes I actually get pissed off at myself.
 Ridiculous, I know, but still.
 There’s no way I can know everything about everything but for whatever reason, I expect myself to.

-Take our Community for example.
+Take our membership community, for example.
 I don’t think there’s anything I enjoy more in my business than interacting with our members.
 I love to learn about what they’re working on, get to know them, and share advice and insight.
 I love to help in any way I can.

-This is problem.
-It’s a problem because I’m setting myself up for failure.
-It’s problem because I’m putting too much pressure on myself.
-It’s a problem because I can’t see past my own insecurities enough to understand that I don’t need to know everything.
-I don’t need to solve every problem.
+This is an issue because I’m setting myself up for failure.
+No one can solve all problems.
+I’m putting too much pressure on myself.
 I need to see that what I can do is connect our members to other experts or resources for helping them.
 And this in itself is helping!
 I am, in fact, using my network and relationships to help them with their problem.

 You don’t need to know how to do everything.
 Stop putting so much pressure on yourself and be OK with asking for help.

 It will be a difficult shift, I know.
 But you got this!… Except when you don’t.
 And that’s OK too.